aganovia/GVSU-CIS350-TeamDatingSim/docs/software_requirements_specification_final.md

    - FR13.
 Game dialogue shall be influenced by dialogue options chosen by the player.
 4. Story Branching
    - FR14.
 The game shall branch into different storylines according to chosen dialogue options.
    - FR15.
-The player shall unlock the good ending of a romanceable character when the player has enough favor points with the character.
+The game shall commence a good ending when the player has at least six favor points with the character asked to dance at the final New Year's Party event.
    - FR16.
-The game shall commence the bad ending if not enough favor points were earned for any romanceable character.
+The game shall commence the bad ending if less than six favor points were earned for the character asked to dance at the final New Year's Party event.
    - FR17.
 The game shall contain four "routes", one for each romanceable character.
    - FR18.
 The game shall commence the character route for whichever romanceable character has the highest number of favor points earned.
 5. Gallery Screen